Localization of scalar field on the brane-world by coupling with gravity: Concrete Braneworld Models

-Given the scalar zero mode is normalizable, a positive potential $V(z(y))$ at $y=0$ implies the existence of negative wells, as the brane model is of $\mathbb{Z}_2$ symmetry.
-For example, Fig. \ref{figMinChi-V-t} displays the scalar zero mode and effective potential with the following parameters: $\mathrm{C}_{1}=2, a=1, b=2,c=1$ and $t=-2$.
+Given the scalar zero mode is normalizable, a positive potential $V(z(y))$ at $y=0$ implies the existence of several negative wells, as the brane model is of $\mathbb{Z}_2$ symmetry.
+For example, Fig. \ref{figMinChi-V-t} displays the scalar zero mode and effective potential with parameters $\mathrm{C}_{1}=2, a=1, b=2,c=1$, and $t=-2$.
 Additionally, profiles for the case $t=0.1$ ($=\frac{a^2}{10}$) are provided for reference.
 The figures demonstrate that for $t=-2$, the scalar zero mode possesses a local minimum at the origin of the extra dimension, which differs from the global maximum for the case of $t=0.1$.
-From a quantum mechanics perspective, this local minimum implies that 4D scalar particles tend to approach the boundaries of the brane, with their probability densities being suppressed around $y=0$.
+From a quantum mechanics perspective, this local minimum implies that 4D scalar particles tend to approach the boundaries of the brane, with their probability densities being suppressed at $y=0$.
 Moreover, as previously mentioned, the effective potential $V(z(y))$ for $t=-2$ exhibits a double well structure.
-Two negative wells are symmetrically positioned on opposite sides of a barrier, which maintains a global maximum at the origin of the extra dimension.
+Two negative wells are symmetrically positioned at both sides of a barrier, which maintains a global maximum at the origin of the extra dimension.